Introduction

 What is a Power Supply?

-A power supply is a device that converts electrical energy (typically AC input) into a stable DC output to power electronic equipment.
+A power supply is an electronic device that converts electrical energy from a source—such as AC mains power—into a stable and regulated DC output required by electronic equipment.

 Function: